On Experiments: Optimal Decisions

 By the definition,

-The Bayes super prediction set is precisely those partial losses that the decision maker need not use over the actions available to them, no matter the distribution $P$.
-The super prediction set is convex.
+The Bayes super-prediction set is precisely those partial losses that the decision maker does not need to use over the actions available to them, regardless of the distribution $P$.
+The super-prediction set is convex.
 Furthermore, the Bayes actions for $\Lagrange$ are the lower boundary of the super prediction set.

-\begin{lemma} Let $\Lbar : \PP^+(\Theta) \rightarrow \RR$ be a concave, 1-homogeneous function.
+\begin{lemma} Let $\Lbar : \PP^+(\Theta) \rightarrow \RR$ be a concave 1-homogeneous function.
 Then $\zeta \in \partial \Lbar$ if and only if,

 with equality holding for at least one $\mu$.